kirkserverhl/move/README.md

 If the script does not finish either ~/.dotfiles/install.sh or ~/.dotfiles/config.sh can be ran manually or at any time to change the original configurations.

  > Please note that full configuration will require a restart.
+>
+>
+💡 Feedback is welcome!
+If you encounter issues or have suggestions, please open an issue on this repository.